NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 This tab lets you manage EPG, EnergyPlus Group files which contain a list of simulations that need to be performed.
 The EPG file is simply a text file that contains on each line the input file and weather file names to be used for a simulation along with how the output files should be named and a counter.

-You do not need to manually create EPG files, instead press the New Group button on the Group of Input Files Tab and a step-by-step “wizard” will help to create a new EPG, EnergyPlus Group file.
+You do not need to manually create EPG files, instead press the New Group button on the Group of Input Files Tab and a step-by-step "wizard" will help to create a new EPG, EnergyPlus Group file.
 The first step of the wizard is to selected the EnergyPlus input files that should be simulated as part of the group:

 ![](AuxiliaryPrograms/media/image068.jpg)

 Figure 42.
 EP-Launch Step 1 of New Group Wizard.

 Use the boxes next to each file to select the files to be simulated.
-The path to files shown may be changed using the “path” button.
-Once the files in a certain directory are selected the “next” button should be pressed.
+The path to files shown may be changed using the "path" button.
+Once the files in a certain directory are selected the "next" button should be pressed.
 If additional files are desired in different directories, you will get a chance to add them to the EnergyPlus group file in a later step.

 Select one or several weather files using the second step of the wizard, shown below: